Lightning-AI/pytorch-lightning/docs/source/advanced/training_tricks.rst

 :func:`torch.nn.utils.clip_grad_norm_` for each parameter instead.

 .. note::
-    If using mixed precision, The ``gradient_clip_val`` does not need to be changed as the gradients are unscaled before applying the clipping function.
+    If using mixed precision, the ``gradient_clip_val`` does not need to be changed as the gradients are unscaled before applying the clipping function.

 .. seealso:: :class:`~pytorch_lightning.trainer.trainer.Trainer`